-Prerequisites: Global 9 & 10

-Final Assessment: NYS U.S. History & Government Regents Exam rescored as a Local Final Exam

-Additional Information: 1 year; 1 credit, course weight = 1.00; required course

-U.S. History is the history of a great experiment in representative democracy.
+Prerequisites: Successful completion of Global History & Geo 9 and Global History & Geo 10 Final Assessment: NYS U.S. History & Government Regents Exam Additional Information: 1 year; 1 credit, course weight = 1.00; required course U.S. History & Government is the history of a great experiment in representative democracy.
 The basic principles and core values expressed in the Declaration of Independence became the guiding ideas for our nation's civic culture.
 United States history since the Declaration of Independence has witnessed continued efforts to apply these principles and values to all people.
 Adoption of the United States Constitution codified these principles, but, as the history of our nation shows, that document and its amendments represented only the first step in achieving "liberty and justice for all."
 Students must learn about the structure and function of governments and learn how to take on their roles as citizens.
 Students should understand those basic principles and the cultural heritage that support our democracy so they can become informed, committed participants in our democracy.
 Students study examples that describe how individuals and groups throughout history have challenged and influenced public policy and constitutional change.
 These examples and this course of study should help students understand how ordinary citizens and groups of people interacted with lawmakers and policy makers and made a difference.
 Our core curriculum is organized into seven historical units.
-The NYS Regents Examination for U.S. History and Government will be based on the concepts and themes in the United States history:
+The NYS Regents Examination for U.S. History and Government will be based on the concepts and themes in the United States history: change, citizenship, civic values, constitutional principles, culture and intellectual life, diversity, economic systems, environment, factors of production, foreign policy, government, human systems, immigration and migration, individuals/group institutions, interdependence, physical systems, places and regions, reform movements, presidential decisions, and science and technology.
+JCC U.S. History - HIS 1530 & 1540